Skip to main content

 Round Table Discussion

-The event will conclude with a moderated discussion led by Dr Judith Gatt (University of Malta) and Rev. Jean Claude Attard (MELA).
+The event concluded with a moderated discussion led by Dr Judith Gatt (University of Malta) and Rev. Jean Claude Attard (MELA).

-Participants will be invited to share reflections and perspectives in a respectful and inclusive environment, where all contributions are valued.
+Participants were invited to share reflections and perspectives in a respectful and inclusive environment, where all contributions were valued.

-This project is developed by the Department of Classics and Archaeology at the University of Malta, in collaboration with MELA, and in partnership with Marsaskala Parish and the Marsaskala Residents Network.
+This project is developed by the Department of Classics and Archaeology at the University of Malta in partnership with MELA.
+This particular event was organised in collaboration with Marsaskala Parish and the Marsaskala Residents Network.